AlaaElmohr/assembly-line/README.md

 I created e2e testing to test the user behaviour, here are my test cases:

-1- check rendering the stages.
+1- check rendering the stages.<br>
-2- check creating two tasks and inserting it to the first stage.
+2- check creating two tasks and inserting it to the first stage.<br>
-3- check moving the tasks through all stages forward and backward.
+3- check moving the tasks through all stages forward and backward.<br>
-4- check removing the tasks from the last and first stage.
+4- check removing the tasks from the last and first stage.<br>

 # Idea to improve UX